juliaguida/oystercard/challenges/tic_tac_toe.md

 Your first task is to spend some time researching the domain of the Tic Tac Toe game and discovering the objects that you will need for this application to work (think back to what we did with [boris bikes](/boris_bikes.md) in Version 0).

 Research Encapsulation but don't try to build it too complicated from the start.
 Remember KISS (Keep it simple stupid).
-No application is coded perfectly straight away, let yourself break the rules and go back to refactoring afterwards onces the tests pass.
+No application is coded perfectly straight away, let yourself break the rules and go back to refactoring afterwards once the tests pass.

 One of the things you have to keep in mind is to simplify as much as you can when you are creating the model of your game.
 Think of what you need to build first and what you will have to consider, don't try to get everything nailed down ( _and designed perfectly_ ) to begin with, you will learn more about the game as you go.

 **Tasks**:

 1. Create the **CRC** model of the classes involved in the game.
-2. Create your **tic_tac_toe** repository (use the name _tic_tac_toe_) in Github.
+2. Create your `tic_tac_toe` repository (use the name `tic_tac_toe`) in Github.
 3. Add a description of your project into the `README.md` file.
 4. Add the domain model ( _the explanation of the classes and the interactions_ ) into the `README.md` file.